On January 29th 2013, my Mom had to file a missing persons report for me in Los Angeles because I was on a drug run.

 Along with the PTSD, my Mom developed unhealthy behaviors in response to mine.
 For a long time she was afraid of me.
 If she nagged on me too much I exploded, ran away and would swear at her.
 At the time, it was easier to live in denial and give me that $20 instead of ask questions about the “gas money” I needed that day.

 Conversely, my behaviors also shaped the behavior of my other family members and put them on high alert.
 If I lied and stole my way to my next high, I would blame the stolen pills on my Father who once suffered from addiction himself – in turn, creating friction between my parents marriage.
 Overtime, my Father became more controlling and felt more responsible for my recovery.
 Exploding behind closed doors and creating tension within the household, raising blood pressures and heart rates as he was fearful for my life.
 One of my sister’s stepped out of my life and the other sister started drinking with me in secret, making excuses for my behavior.

-If the family is a system, the equilibrium of the family shifted during my addiction to cope with the effects and each person changed and adjusted accordingly and develop dysfunctional patters of coping with and compensating for the pain and stress.
+If the family is a system, the equilibrium of the family shifted during my addiction to cope with the effects.
+Each person changed, adjusted accordingly and developed dysfunctional patterns of coping with and compensating for the pain and stress.